Department of Huánuco

 Partial view of Kotosh in the Andes.

-Huánuco (/es/) is a department of Peru.
+Huánuco (/es/; Wanuku) is a department of Peru.
 It is bordered by the La Libertad, San Martín, Loreto and Ucayali departments in the north, Ucayali to the east, Pasco to the south and Lima and Ancash to the west.
 It is administered by a regional government.
 Its capital is the city of Huánuco.

 Huánuco has a rugged topography, comprising parts of the Sierra and the High Jungle (mountain rim) regions.
 Being equidistant from the north and the south of the country, it has the privilege of having a mild weather with an average annual temperature of 20 °C (68 °F).

 This region is important for its geographical location, history, and for the richness of its land, where the presence of man goes back to ancient times.
 El Hombre de Lauricocha (Man of Lauricocha) is among the most distinctive examples, dating from 10,000 BC, as well as Kotosh, where vestiges of the oldest settlement in the Americas (4200 BC) took place.

 History

 Several ethnic groups inhabited this region.
-However, after a severe resistance, they started to incorporate as part of the Inca empire.
+However, after a severe resistance, they started to incorporate as part of the Inca Empire.
 Huánuco then became part of the Cusco-Cajamarca-Cusco route.

 In the beginning of the 19th century, during the emancipation process, Huánuco was one of the first cities to promote Peru's independence.
 Moreover, a first oath took place in this city on December 15, 1820, after several uprisings in Huamalíes, Huallanca and Ambo.